amitmse/in_Python_/Boosting/README.md

 			correctly classified = Previous Weight * e^(-accuracy) = 0.07
 			wrongly classified   = Previous Weight * e^(+accuracy) = 0.15

 		- Normalize weights: All weights are adjusted to sum to 1.
+Divide each weight by the sum of all weights.
+   			7 correctly classified and 3 wrongly classified, sum of weight = (0.07 X 7) + (0.15 X 3) =  0.92
+      			Normalize weights for correctly classified = 0.071 Normalize weights for wrongly   classified = 0.167

 	3. Final Tree: Combine all models using weights.